Bistro Na's: Background

 According to LA Weekly food critic David Chan, Los Angeles County has predominated the "Chinese cuisine in the United States".
 However, high-end Chinese restaurants had been infrequent in the area, including short-lived ones, and "would [...] easily be found in China".
 Also, many food critics and "rich Chinese" of the area were unimpressed with generally Chinese restaurants, including high-end ones.
 Chan explained the rarity of high-end Chinese restaurants: most Chinese restaurants had set their meals to low prices, and "the ultra-expensive Chinese food in the San Gabriel Valley" had been usually "Hong Kong–style restaurants serving live seafood" usually imported from overseas.

 History

 Beijing-based restaurant group Na Jia Xiao Guan (那家小馆) has fifteen branches in China and has used recipes from the Imperial China-era.
 An ancestor of the group's founder was a doctor of an Imperial Court.

 The group opened its first North American branch Bistro Na's at a strip mall of Temple City, California, in late 2016.
 The restaurant has specialized in Chinese imperial cuisine.
 Its interior setting is "regal": the dining room uses red and gold colors, and there are "intricate, warm wood moldings".
 The restaurant also has private rooms, including ones "with big, round tables for banquet-style feasts".

-One of the chefs is Tian Yong, who has had over twenty-year years of experience as of July 2021 and previously worked at the Grand Mansion Restaurant and at the 2008 Summer Olympics, both in Beijing.
+One of the chefs is Tian Yong, who has had over twenty-five years of experience as of July 2021 and previously worked at the Grand Mansion Restaurant and at the 2008 Summer Olympics, both in Beijing.

-One of the customers was actor/comedian Eric Wareheim.